Rare-Earth Chalcogenides: An Inspiring Playground For Exploring Frustrated Magnetism: Outlook

 \textit{Material Tunability}.
-The $ARECh_{2}$ family's high tunability merits further exploration of the evolution between ordered and disordered phases. $A$-site modulation in Yb-based materials can induce evolution from 120° order to QSL states.
+The high tunability of the $ARECh_{2}$ family merits further exploration of the evolution between ordered and disordered phases. $A$-site modulation in Yb-based materials can induce evolution from 120° order to QSL states.
 Similar evolution may potentially be realized in Ce- and Er-based compounds.
 Additionally, dilute magnetic doping of non-magnetic analogs enables tracking the evolution of spin correlations from isolated paired magnetic ions to many-body entangled states \cite{haussler2022Diluting, pritchardcairns2022Tracking, cairns2024Gapped}.
 This approach bridges single-ion and collective magnetic behavior.
-Systematic investigation of these element-tuned evolution, combined with anisotropic Hamiltonian descriptions, holds significant potential for uncovering new insights into the emergence of quantum magnetism.
-Moreover, research on Ce-, Er-, Tm-, and Yb-based compounds has provided valuable paradigms and insights into frustrated magnetism in triangular lattice rare-earth magnets.
+Systematic investigation of such element-tuned evolution, combined with anisotropic Hamiltonian descriptions, holds significant potential for uncovering new insights into the emergent phenomena of quantum magnetism.
+Moreover, research on Ce-, Er-, Tm-, and Yb-based compounds has provided valuable paradigms and insights into frustrated magnetism in triangular-lattice rare-earth magnets.
 Expanding studies to other rare-earth-based members in the $ARECh_{2}$ family presents exciting opportunities to uncover additional exotic magnetic phases.